LLNL/MuyGPyS/README.md

 ### PyTorch Integration

-The torch version of `MuyGPyS` allows for construction and training of complex kernels, e.g., convolutional neural network kernels.
-All low-level math is done on torch.Tensor objects.
-Due to PyTorch's lack of support for the Bessel function of the second kind, we only support special cases of the Matern kernel, in particular when the smoothness parameter is $\nu = 1/2, 3/2,$ or $5/2$.
+The `torch` version of `MuyGPyS` allows for construction and training of complex kernels, e.g., convolutional neural network kernels.
+All low-level math is done on `torch.Tensor` objects.
+Due to `PyTorch`'s lack of support for the Bessel function of the second kind, we only support special cases of the Matern kernel, in particular when the smoothness parameter is $\nu = 1/2, 3/2,$ or $5/2$.
 The RBF kernel is supported as the Matern kernel with $\nu = \infty$.

-The `MuyGPyS` framework is implemented as a custom PyTorch layer.
-In the high-level API found in `examples/muygps_torch`, a PyTorch MuyGPs `model` is assumed to have two components: a `model.embedding` which deforms the original feature data, and a `model.GP_layer` which does Gaussian Process regression on the deformed feature space.
+The `MuyGPyS` framework is implemented as a custom `PyTorch` layer.
+In the high-level API found in `examples/muygps_torch`, a `PyTorch` MuyGPs `model` is assumed to have two components: a `model.embedding` which deforms the original feature data, and a `model.GP_layer` which does Gaussian Process regression on the deformed feature space.
 A code example is provided below.

 ```
 class MuyGPsTorch(nn.Module):

     def __init__(self,num_models,kernel_eps,nu,length_scale,batch_indices,batch_nn_indices,batch_targets,batch_nn_targets):
         super().__init__()
-        #Simple feedforward neural network as the embedding function
+        #Simple feed-forward neural network as the embedding function
         self.embedding = nn.Sequential(
-        nn.Linear(28**2,400),
+        nn.Linear(num_features,num_out),
-        nn.ReLU(1),
+        nn.ReLU(),
-        nn.Linear(400,100),
+        nn.Linear(num_out,num_embedded_features),
-         nn.ReLU(1),
+        nn.ReLU(),
         )
         #Set noise, smoothness, and length scale parameters
         self.eps = kernel_eps